balena-io-examples/jetson-examples/README.md

 - Jetson Xavier AGX
 - Jetson Xavier NX (both SD-CARD and eMMC variants)
 - Jetson AGX Orin Devkit
-- Jetson Orin NX in Xavier NX Devkit NVME
+- Jetson Orin NX
-- Jetson Orin Nano 8GB (SD) Devkit NVME
+- Jetson Orin Nano

-- Jetson Orin Nano 4GB in Seeed J3010
+The Dockerfile in the jetson-orin folder can be used for all Jetson AGX Orin, Orin NX and Orin Nano devices.

 These examples can also be used with device types that use third-party carrier boards.
 The jetson-tx2 example targets both the Jetson TX2 and Jetson TX2 NX modules.